 The M.A. in Public and Organizational Relations is appropriate for emerging and established professionals including those anticipating doctoral studies.

 Applicants are recommended to have completed an undergraduate major from a relevant humanistic or social scientific area of study such as anthropology, broadcasting, business, communication studies, journalism, political science, psychology, or sociology.
-Where necessary, students may look to improve their preparatory backgrounds by taking additional undergraduate courses before applying to the program. (note: Graduate credit cannot be given for such courses.)

 For application instructions, go to: